oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/3-labs-use-code-editor-develop-content/3-labs-use-code-editor-develop-content.md

   ![Delete Trailing Spaces Extension](./images/delete-trailing-spaces-extension.png " ")

 6. Install Path Intellisense Extension in Visual Studio Code - since repositories in the Oracle LiveLabs GitHub project have many files, you may want to access files in different folders of your workshop or sometimes in a different directory.
-To know the file, you are pointing to in the manifest.json file, you can use the path intellisense extension.
+To know the file, you are pointing to in the manifest.json file, you can use the path Intellisense extension.

   To install this extension, search for path intellisense in VS Code marketplace, select the first extension and install it.